 “Your ‘no’ is no—no explanation needed, no further negotiation.” —certified sex therapist Jacqueline Mendez, LMFT

-If the person is understanding of your tiredness and simply says, “okay, we can hang out another time,” that's a green flag that they’re honoring your no. If there’s some negotiation or pushiness (like, “It’ll only be for a bit.” or “Are you really that tired?”), that might not be someone who’s likely to honor your wants and needs down the line.
+If the person is understanding of your tiredness and simply says, “okay, we can hang out another time,” that's a green flag that they’re honoring your no and respecting the boundaries you are setting around your own wellbeing and wellness needs.
+And respecting your boundaries is key, because if there’s some negotiation or pushiness (like, “It’ll only be for a bit.” or “Are you really that tired?”), that might not be someone who’s likely to honor your wants and needs down the line.

 3. They're open to having needs-based conversations